 Explanation: Construction would be completed by qualified professionals who would follow all applicable safety requirements as detailed in their BPA-accepted site-specific safety plan, in accordance with BPA Contractor Safety and Health Requirements for Prime and Subcontractors, and any additional state, local, or authority having jurisdiction requirements.
 The safety plan would be maintained on-site during construction and updated, as needed.
-The general public and non-construction-related Ross Complex staff would not have access to the construction area while work is ongoing unless they first attend a mandatory training or are escorted by a trained construction worker.
 Work areas would be secured when construction crews are not present.
-Therefore, the proposed action would not be expected to impact human health and safety.